 Logging in, Logging out, authentication and validation?
 All handled via Oauth2.
 This can be one of the biggest pains for developers to setup so we automatically handled it so you don't have to worry about it.

 Alot of people don't understand Webhooks, so being one of the first adopters, I merely built them in and automated them for all endpoints.
 So all you have to do is add ROLES for the endpoints you want to add webhooks to and add the callback in to the database.
+You can learn more about it in our documentation.

 Rate / Data Limiting

 You have added your api's but you don't want users to be hogging your bandwidth or mining your data.
 Turn on rate limiting and reduce the amount of data your users can request per hour.
+You can learn more about this in our documentation.

 All RESPONSES are cached locally to speed up returning similar api calls.
 This is done automatically for all ROLES and is associated with the endpoint so there is nothing to setup or configure.
 In turn, the cache is secured through a HASH algorithm on ALL cached responses based on clients role and requesting data.